paulthomason/AIVO/README.md

 easy to locate questions.
 Items can be reordered with **Move Up/Down** buttons and all changes are saved using the **File** menu.
-A **Training** tab lets you quickly rate how strongly each question is associated with a disease using a 0‑5 slider.
+A **Training** tab lets you quickly rate how strongly each question is associated with a disease using a slider from -1 to 5.
+A rating of -1 means the answer rules out the disease.
 Use **Random Pair** to pick a disease/question combination, then click **Record Rating** and **Save All** to persist the new weights.
 Launch it with: